tomhendra/courses/15-fem-professional/2-deep-javascript-foundations-v3/README.md

 ```

 - If you use `let` inside of a try / catch it wouldn't work in the above example.
-- You could declare the variable at the top of the function, but adding more lines of code, the further the declaration os from the assignment the harder it is for the reader to understand.
+- You could declare the variable at the top of the function, but adding more lines of code, the further the declaration is from the assignment the harder it is for the reader to understand.
 - It is better to have the option to use `var` in situations where it is warranted.
 - Another thing you can do with `var` that you cannot with `let` is use it more than once inside of a scope.
 Above `var id` is being used twice inside of a function scope, and there are no errors.
 - With large functions if the variable declaration at the top and it is assigned to 100 lines down, the reader may not be clear as to which scope it belongs to.
 Scrolling up 100 lines is not good DX, so reusing `var` to declare again would be clearer.